 Code Compliance investigates and enforces situations involving building, environmental, and zoning violations, including work without permits, as well as enforcing violations of the vacation and hosted rental ordinances.
 In addition, this Section offers staff and administrative support for Neglected Property and Dangerous Building/Site Abatement Programs.
 This section is also working closely with the Cannabis Licensing Office where illegal cultivation or manufacturing includes violations of building or zoning regulations in addition to violations of the cannabis ordinance.

-These programs generally operate in responses to citizen complaints of alleged code violations or from referrals from other public agencies.
-However, the Department does issue Stop Work Orders and follow up regarding unpermitted construction that is underway and discovered, and also pro-actively engages with situations that involve life-safety hazards or significant nuisance situations regardless of whether a complaint has been received.
-Code Compliance cases are investigated and, if appropriate, warning and/or violation notices are issued.
-Double the amount of usual fees is charged for grading and building plan check, processing and inspections for permits related to unpermitted activity that result from "Stop Work” or other code compliance efforts.
+These programs generally operate in response to citizen complaints of alleged code violations or from referrals from other public agencies, but at times are initiated by Department staff such as for unpermitted construction underway, or situations of life-safety hazards or severe nuisance activities.
+Cases are investigated and, if appropriate, administrative citations, warning and/or violation notices are issued.
+Increased (double) fees may be associated with permits resulting from "Stop Work" and code compliance cases.
 These actions may be followed by additional legal sanctions, such as recordation, fines, or civil penalties.
 The overall objective of the code enforcement process is to motivate the property owner to discontinue the illegal use or activity and/or to obtain the required permits.